 Connected, focused breathing is the first step toward experiencing higher consciousness or what can be described as conscious states free from the distracting influences of ego and emotions.
 When proficiency is achieved with the breathing exercise, one will feel peaceful, still, and composed, and this quiet state of mind will linger even after the completion of the exercise.
 The next step in this process is to take this peace and composure into the hustle and bustle of the world and to maintain it as much as possible.
 Let me explain how our peace of mind is constantly challenged by the external world.

 Notice in the diagram below that the 3 lowest neurological centers are “hardwired” into the physical body as the power drive, the sexual drive, and the survival drive.
-Needless to say, these are the most powerful forces in the body and these 3 drives govern the instincts, desires, and impulses which make the body continuously respond to the sensory input coming from the world.
-Just as our rational mind processes external data based on sensory information, past experiences, and memory, the mind of the body, our solar plexus, processes the psycho-physiological and sexual energies from other people in our immediate environment and to a lesser extent, the security of our surroundings.
+Needless to say, these are the most powerful forces in the body and these 3 drives govern the instincts, desires, and impulses which make the body continuously respond to the instinctual urges from the body and the sensory input coming from the world.
+Just as our rational mind processes external data based on sensory information, past experiences, and memory… the psycho-physiological mind of the body, our solar plexus, processes the psycho-physiological and sexual energies from other people in our immediate environment and to a lesser extent, the security of our surroundings.
 To make this a little more real, imagine being in a large department store or concert and an explosion goes off… the fear that will immediately ripple through that environment will be felt by everyone in their solar plexus.
 In a potentially frightening situation, the rational mind usually freezes and the solar plexus and instincts take over.

 Back to our walking meditation… when inner tranquility and composure are easily maintained in focused breathing, the next step is to take this serene state into the world.
 This is an exercise of “smooth breathing” in the present moment and remembering to “smell the flowers” while being in the world.
 In other words, learn to be fully present and composed, not letting the world draw you out into its activity thereby disturbing your serenity.
 The psychological/emotional challenges from the world will always come through the solar plexus; walking meditation is about learning how to manage the solar plexus.